domainersuitedev/delicious-api/RSS and JSON feeds.md

 ## How fresh are the feeds?

-Since feeds at Delicious see quite a bit of high-volume use, it\u2019s not practical to offer immediately fresh results at all times.
+Since feeds at Delicious see quite a bit of high-volume use, it’s not practical to offer immediately fresh results at all times.
 In particular, RSS feeds may not be updated more than twice an hour, and JSON feeds are likely to show a degree of staleness at times as well.
 Polling feeds more often will not yield better data, and may result in HTTP 503 Unavailable errors indicating either that your application has been blocked or the servers are otherwise temporarily throttling your requests.

 ## What API Feeds are available at Delicious?